sarahdayan/snippets.js/README.md

 })
 ```

-You can use `createSnippet` to create snippets manually, or to build your own snippet factories for specific languages.
+You can use `createSnippet` to create snippets manually as in the example above, or to build your own snippet factories for specific languages.
+If you're using TypeScript, you can implement the `SnippetFactory` interface.

 ```js
 const createPhpSnippet = code => createSnippet({